Loser (3 Doors Down song): Brad Arnold's response

 When 3 Doors Down lead singer Brad Arnold discovered that "Loser" had topped the Billboard Mainstream Rock Tracks chart for 21 weeks, he was initially indifferent, explaining that they were still focusing on the success of their previous single, "Kryptonite".
 He said that although "Loser" was virtually ignored, it was the band's deal-maker along with "Duck and Run" and "Be Like That"; however, Arnold has stated that if "Loser" did not become a hit, neither would have the succeeding two singles.

 Music video

 The music video, directed by Liz Friedlander, features the band performing the song in a dimly lit high school.
 According to Arnold, the video shoot took place in California.
+It was shot from August 7 to 9.

 Live performances

 "Loser" was first performed live on January 15, 1997, in Pascagoula, Mississippi.
 As of April 1, 2019, it has been performed 466 times, making it the second most performed song by 3 Doors Down.